beginning of content

 Cancer treatments can cause side effects including:

 Your doctor will advise you about side effects you may experience with your treatment.
-They can also help you manage the side effects.
+They can also help you manage them.

-Chemotherapy, bone marrow transplantation and radiotherapy increase your risk of having a second cancer.
+Some treatments, such as chemotherapy and radiotherapy, may increase your risk of developing a second cancer.
 Your doctor will discuss with you the risks and benefits of any treatment offered.

 Resources and support